angelsk/timandellie/index.md

 Carriages at midnight

-On Sunday 14th we are planning a short walk to the Herefordshire Beacon, meeting at the Malvern Hills hotel at midday, followed by lunch at the hotel – do come if you can!
+On Sunday 14th we are planning a short walk to the Herefordshire Beacon, meeting at the Malvern Hills hotel at midday.
+We can grab some lunch there afterwards for those who fancy it!

 <div class="timandellie">
   <p>&nbsp;</p>